 Leica M Typ 240 vs Panasonic GF7

 The Leica M (Typ 240) and the Panasonic Lumix DMC-GF7 are two digital cameras that were officially introduced, respectively, in September 2012 and January 2015.
-The M Typ 240 is a fixed lens compact, while the GF7 is a rangefinder-style mirrorless.
+The M Typ 240 is a rangefinder-style mirrorless, while the GF7 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 240) and a Four Thirds (GF7) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.